-Get emergency medical help if you have any of these signs of an allergic reaction to Apokyn: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Apokyn: hives, itching; difficulty breathing; swelling of your face, lips, tongue, or throat.

-feeling like you might pass out;
+a light-headed feeling, like you might pass out;

-depression, confusion, hallucinations, unusual or inappropriate behavior;
+confusion, hallucinations, unusual thoughts or behavior;

 worsening of your Parkinson symptoms;

-Less serious Apokyn side effects may include:
+Common Apokyn side effects may include:

 swelling in your hands or feet;